 Glad to have had my favorite walking shoes and packable raincoat in Jordan

 Winter may or may not be the best time to visit

 There are some considerable pros and cons to doing a three day Jordan tour in winter.
 Winter is the off-season for tourism which means you don’t have to share the sites with big crowds of people.
-However, you also run the risk of it being too cold at night to sleep in the Bedouin desert camp.
+However, you also run the risk of it being too cold at night for the amazing experience of sleeping in a Bedouin camp in Wadi Rum.
 This is unfortunately what happened to us and I missed out on getting to see all the stars.
 It’s a risk you’ll have to weigh for yourself.